-Figure 6 – Heterogeneous chemical reaction of dust with nitrogen dioxide [10]
+Figure 6 – Chemical reaction of dust with nitrogen dioxide [11]

-Figure 6 shows that dust can react with nitrogen dioxide, and the reactive product undergoes photochemical reactions to change the physicochemical properties of the dust particle.
+Figure 6 shows that dust can react with nitrogen dioxide, and the reactive product undergoes reactions to change the properties of the dust particle.
 Dust can also spread from the source region to remote locations through wind currents.
-[11].
-The intensity of the heterogeneous chemical reaction between nitrogen oxide and dust is depending on the sizes of dust particles.
-This means that more nitrogen oxide will react on the surface of the dust particles when the size increases.[12].
+[12].
+The intensity of the reaction between nitrogen oxide and dust is depending on the sizes of dust particles.
+This means that more nitrogen oxide will react on the surface of the dust particles when the size increases.[13].

 3.2.3.
 Black Carbon

 Carbon based gases form black carbon, which can be carbon monoxide and carbon dioxide.
 The size of black carbon varies from 0.1µm to 10µm.
-It can suspend as aerosols in the atmosphere for at least 40 hours.
-[1] [2] Figure 5 shows the distribution of black carbon aerosols in the world in February 2009.
-It shows that the concentration of black carbon is depending on natural and man-made events like wildfires in Central Africa, and industrialization in East Asia.
-Gas emissions from manufacturing enterprises and vehicles generate black carbon.
+It can be suspended as aerosols in the atmosphere for at least 40 hours.
+[1] [2] Figure 7 shows the distribution of black carbon aerosols in the world in February 2009.
+It shows that the concentration of black carbon is depending on natural and man-made events like wildfires, fossil fuel combustion and gas emission from vehicles [14].